Tan's Film: First iteration

 Tan's Film Company was established by Tan Khoen Yauw and his brother Tan Khoen Hian on September 1, 1929.
 It was one of three studios established in the Dutch East Indies that year, together with Nansing Film Corporation and another Chinese-owned studio.
 Tan's established a large studio building on Defensielijn v.d.
 Bosch (now Bungur Besar Raya Street).
 It had several divisions, including costuming, filming, and decor.

 The Tans, who had been raised in Kwitang, Batavia (modern day Jakarta) and grown up in close interaction with native ethnic groups, targeted the studio at lower-class viewers, mostly native.
 This was accomplished through adapting Malay tonil (stage plays) which had been proven successful.
-Tan's was not the first studio with this target audience, as G. Kruger's Krugers Filmbedrijf had previously released Eulis Atjih (1927) with native audiences in mind.
+Tan's was not the first studio with this target audience, as George Krugers' Krugers Filmbedrijf had previously released Eulis Atjih (1927) with native audiences in mind.

 Tan's Film released its first film, the silent Njai Dasima, in November 1929.
 The work was an adaptation of the 1896 novel Tjerita Njai Dasima (Story of Njai Dasima), written by G. Francis, which had previously been made into a tonil.
 It was a commercial success to the point that the Indonesian film historian, Misbach Yusa Biran, writes that a cinema could make up several days losses with a single showing of the film.
 Njai Dasima was followed by two further adaptations of tonils, the action film Si Ronda and the romance Melati van Agam (Jasmine of Agam), as well as the second part to the story, also entitled Njai Dasima, and sequel Nancy Bikin Pembalesan, in 1930.
 The two Njai Dasima continuations and Melati van Java were commercial successes.

 Owing to rising production costs, Tan's closed shop after the production of a talkie version of Njai Dasima in 1932.
-This version had Kruger as its cameraman and Bachtiar Effendi as director; another of Kruger's films, Huwen op Bevel (Forced to Marry; 1932) had been released by Tan's after Kruger ran out of funds.
+This version had Krugers as its cameraman and Bachtiar Effendi as director; another of Krugers' films, Huwen op Bevel (Forced to Marry; 1932) had been released by Tan's after Krugers ran out of funds.